Accio/multijoin/README.md

 |  B  |  3     |

-Note that keys in different files may be different.
+Note that keys in different files may be different and may be not sorted.

 Now we want to merge them into one matrix: